hernangonzalez/RestKit-InExtensions/README.md

 ## Credits

-RestKit-InExtensions is brought to you by [Hernan Gonzalez](http://twitter.com/indebateam) and the Indeba (http://www.indeba.com) team.
+RestKit-InExtensions is brought to you by the [Indeba Team] (http://www.indeba.com).